Bias can show up in unexpected ways during the hiring process. Here’s how a skills-based approach to hiring can change that.

-Beyond engaging in guided learning and unlearning, adopting a skills-based approach is an effective strategy to mitigate this bias in the hiring process.
-Below are three tactics that your company can take to facilitate the shift.
+Beyond engaging in guided learning and unlearning, adopting a skills-based approach to the talent journey is an effective strategy to mitigate this bias in the hiring process.

 - First, remove degree requirement filters and ranking algorithms for level of education.
 Educational attainment is five times less predictive of future performance than skills, and as stated earlier, the majority of Americans don’t have a four-year degree.

 - Second, remove filters for gaps in a candidate’s resume.
 There are a variety of reasons that could cause a break in employment, including self-employment, caregiver leave, medical emergencies, and other personal reasons.
 An employer looking for top talent should not consider breaks in employment as an immediate disqualifier.

 - Third, remove specific filters for professional skills (e.g., collaboration, written communication, or meeting facilitation), as these can be assessed during the interview process.
 We also recommend removing filters for secondary or tertiary technical skills (e.g., Python, pivot tables, or ability to operate medical equipment), as these can be learned and developed on the job.

 2. Clearly articulate the desired skills.
 Another important way to mitigate the markedness bias and move toward a skills-based approach to hiring is for managers to get crystal clear on what skills are critical to the role(s) they are hiring for, so that they can focus on the skills that matter and leave less room for subjectivity and bias.